PruthviRajDJ/Shortest-path-finder/README.md

 # SHORTEST-PATH-FINDER
-Finds shortest path between 2 points in the grid. used djikstra algorithm to get the path.
+Shows the shortest path between two points inside a grid, works with the help Dijkstra's algorithm.
+Finds the shortest path even if there are obstacles or walls between the grid points by avoiding them.